JakeTompkins/wsl_setup/Setup instructions.md

 Restart Hyper

 Now let’s install some useful plugins!
-Restart Hyper

 Copy and paste these commands one by one.